 Research areas

-We studies the pathophysiology of Amyotrophic Lateral Sclerosis and Frontotemporal Dementia by investigating inhibitory/excitatory changes in the affected neuronal circuits with the aim to find potential treatments and early indicators for pre-diagnosis.
+We study the pathophysiology of Amyotrophic Lateral Sclerosis and Frontotemporal Dementia by investigating inhibitory/excitatory changes in the affected neural circuits with the aim to find potential treatments and early indicators for pre-diagnosis.

 PRIMARY FIELDS OF RESEARCH

-Neurodegenerative disorders, Amyotrophic lateral sclerosis and Frontotemporal dementia, mouse models of disease, systems neuroscience, behavioral assessment, spatial transcriptomics, gene therapy, in vitro disease modelling
+Neurodegenerative disorders, Amyotrophic lateral sclerosis and Frontotemporal dementia, mouse models of disease, systems neuroscience, machine learning-based behavioural assessment, spatial transcriptomics, gene therapy, in vitro disease modelling.

 Selected publications